anonymousCodeContext/anonymousCodeContext/README.md

 `anonymousCodeContext` is a comprehensive benchmark framework for code generation and evaluation, supporting multiple context engineering strategies including similarity-based retrieval, static analysis, and navigation methods.
 The project supports LLMs and provides a complete pipeline including prompt generation, code generation, and evaluation.

 We opensource all the code, prompt, config and processed intermediate results, aiming to achieve one-click reproducible benchmark.
-For the converted non-repo format dataset CoderEval, we also release our converted vertsion: https://drive.google.com/file/d/1ndUjdIvszja2URrl1FlSzAXIi0c9xoSf/view?usp=drive_link.
+For the converted non-repo format dataset CoderEval, we also release our converted version: https://drive.google.com/file/d/1ndUjdIvszja2URrl1FlSzAXIi0c9xoSf/view?usp=drive_link.

 ## Features